FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Safe Hot Tub Time Limits: The Basics

-Understanding the 15-30 Minute Rule
+Understanding the 15-30 Minute stay in a hot tub Rule

 Why Time Limits Matter for Your Safety